The importance behind content workflow transparency

 If there’s anything worse than a long, convoluted process, it’s one that’s opaque.
 If you can’t see into the process, it’s so much worse.

 Let’s say your manager wants an update.
 She wants to know where everything is in the process.
-She wants to know that your report is going to hit LinkedIn before she has to deliver a keynote next Thursday.
+She wants to know that your report is going to hit LinkedIn before she must deliver a keynote next Thursday.
 She wants to know that the press release with bad news is going to be published ahead of the earnings call.
 She wants to know that you’ve published four blog posts about your new technology so you can help analysts arrive at the evaluation position you’re looking for.

 When things get stuck, you need to be able to take that vacuum apart and figure out where the hold-up is.